xpack/doxygen2docusaurus-cli-ts/website/docs/api/doxygen2docusaurus/classes/doxygenxmlparser.md

 ## Remarks

 This class initialises the XML parser with options that preserve the order and structure of the original XML content, ensuring accurate conversion for documentation purposes.
 It maintains a counter for the number of files parsed and stores the resulting data model.

+The parser is configured to handle Doxygen's specific XML format whilst maintaining fidelity to the source structure and content organisation.

 ## Example